-- The definition of an SNP and characteristics of the SNP population. - Your responsibilities as a network provider. - Your role in the care coordination process. - Your impact on health outcomes and patient satisfaction.
+- > The definition of an SNP and characteristics of the SNP population, - > The objectives and components of the model of care. - > Your responsibilities as a network provider. - > The importance of your active participation in the model of care. - > How you can improve patient satisfaction and health outcomes.